cfpb/design-system/docs/pages/pagination.md

                   {% include icons/right.svg %}
               </a>
           </nav>
-        variation_description: The standard pagination component used on cf.gov pages, this variation includes an inline form (input field, submit button) to enable users to navigate to specific pages by number.
+        variation_description: The jump to page pagination component includes an inline form (input field, submit button) to enable users to navigate to specific pages by number.
         variation_name: Jump to page
         variation_implementation: To enable the component to jump directly to the paginated content, include an `id` on a wrapper of the paginated